 Learning, from a Cognitive Science Perspective

 What we are beginning to learn, as we explore the functioning of the brain using increasingly precise tools and techniques, like the functional magnetic resonance imaging (or fMRI), is that the dynamic human brain is extremely complex.
 Many distinct neural circuits are implicated in a complex and coordinated way to perform what seem like simple or unitary functions.
 Reading, for example, seems like it is just one kind of cognitive activity.
-However, it involves a multitude of interconnecting functions that use different neural circuits, including those that transmit stimuli to the brain, that transform such input into perception of marks on the page, that recognize the patterns of marks as meaningful, that assign particular meanings to particular sets of marks (words, sentences, paragraphs, punctuation, blank spaces), and still other circuits that then juggle a multiplicity of meanings to form a coherent internalized version of the textual message, then connect it to other textual or paratextual messages, and/or to previous learning and/or to current understandings and perceptions of the world.
+However, it involves a multitude of interconnecting functions that use different neural circuits, including those that transmit stimuli to the brain, that transform such input into perception of marks on the page, that recognize the patterns of marks as meaningful, that assign particular meanings to particular sets of marks (words, sentences, paragraphs, punctuation, blank spaces), and still other circuits that then juggle a multiplicity of meanings to form a coherent internalized version of the intended or presumed message, and still other neural pathways and brain structures function in complex ways to connect that interpretation to other textual or paratextual messages, and/or to previous learning and/or to current understandings and perceptions of the world.
 Reading, in and of itself, is a highly complex and multimodal activity.
 So are activities like conversing with a fellow student, viewing a video, listening to a song, drawing, laughing, navigating a crowded street, or simply walking, etc. Our brain constantly manages — and harmonizes — a multitude of neural modalities: sensory inputs, channels of perception, interpretation, emotion, volition and action.
 And we are able to manage all of these complex neuro-somatic activities, which we do continuously, because we do them largely without thinking about it.
-The brain is working hard, constantly, just to sustain life, bodily functioning, cognition and consciousness.
+The brain is working hard, constantly and automatically, just to sustain life, bodily functioning, cognition and consciousness.

 When it comes to learning, what we mean by “multimodality” is a bit different from what I called neural modalities.
 In learning, the “modes” of meaning or modes of communication are the complex groupings of cognitive functions that our brain can do while on autopilot.
 Generally speaking, we do not have to consciously recall a large set of rules about writing before we mark symbols or words on a page or begin typing at a keyboard.
-We do not need to consciously recall all of the rules of long narrative genres as we navigate each sentence of Pride and Prejudice or Gravity’s Rainbow.
+We do not need to consciously recall all of the rules of long narrative genres as we navigate from sentence to sentence or paragraph to paragraph in Pride and Prejudice or Gravity’s Rainbow.
 Much of the intellectual work that we do as thinkers, writers or learners draws on our previous learning, our previous training and our previous habitual conditioning.
 In short, we depend on what have become ingrained patterns of behavior or knowledge.

 (Side Note about “Learning Styles”)